GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## Identifier

-Identifier is a name used to identify a variable, function, object, class, namespace and more.
+Identifier is a name used to identify a data such as variable, function, object, class, namespace and more.
 In another word, it is just a (user-defined) name.
 There are rules identifier has to observe:

 * First character is only allowed to have an alphabet letters and underscore `_`.
 * Beside the first character may use alphabet letters, digits, or underscores.